Australia Day 2026: What’s On In Newcastle, Lake Macquarie & the Hunter

 Australia Day at Singleton

-The official Singleton Australia Day ceremony will be held at the Civic Centre on Sunday 26 January 2025.
+The official Singleton Australia Day ceremony will be held at the Civic Centre on Sunday 26 January 2026.
 The ceremony will also be livestreamed via Singleton Council’s Facebook page and website.
-A BBQ breakfast will be served up from 8am, with the ceremony starting at 9.30am.
-The ceremony will include: Citizenship Ceremony, Australia Day guest Lieutenant Colonel Jarrod Brook, Commanding Officer School of Infantry, Announcement of Citizen of the Year and Young Achiever of the Year.
+Everyone is welcome to enjoy a traditional BBQ breakfast that will be served up from 8am by Rotary Singleton and take part in the smoking ceremony at 8.45am by Wonnarua elder and former Citizen of the Year Warren Taggart.

 Time: 8am-12pm